Bachelor of Arts in Graphic and Interactive Design

-The Graphic and Interactive Design major provides students with in-depth, hands-on experience in the design and authoring of original interactive work for a range of media including web, print, motion graphics and mobile devices.
-Students have the opportunity to study graphic design and interactive design, emphasizing creative thinking, visual literacy and technological proficiency.
-The program provides a rigorous curriculum of conceptualization, problem solving, innovation, critical thinking and visualization.
+Students majoring in Graphic and Interactive Design receive in-depth, hands-on experience in the design and authoring of original interactive work for a range of media including web, print, motion graphics, and mobile devices.
+They have the opportunity to study graphic design and interactive design, emphasizing creative thinking, visual literacy, and technological proficiency.
+The program provides a rigorous curriculum of conceptualization, problem solving, innovation, critical thinking, and visualization.
 It acknowledges that design is a cultural catalyst that bridges commerce and social causes.
 Students graduating from this program are well prepared to meet the challenges within the field of interactive and graphic design.
-The areas of study are always evolving and include typography, print design, motion graphics, web design and mobile interaction design.
+The areas of study are always evolving and include typography, print design, motion graphics, web design, and mobile interaction design.

 There are a total of 33 credits in the major.
 The first 24 credits are derived from graphic and interactive design required courses.
 An additional 9 credits (three courses) are chosen from a list of graphic and interactive design electives.